molgenis/molgenis_apps-legacy/doc/compute/01_compute_introduction.md

 <tr><td>Adri,</td><td>adult,</td><td>Otto</td></tr>
 </table>

 In general, a protocol is applied to each of the rows in the original worksheet.
 However, if a protocol contains a `#FOREACH` statement, then the worksheet will first be *folded*.
 After the folding, the protocol will be applied to each line in the *folded* worksheet.
 Because the `OrganizerInvitation.ftl` protocol starts with "`#FOREACH group`", it will be executed *for each unique value* of `group` (i.e. "child" and "adult").
-Under the hood, after folding each line contains a different value of group:
+Under the hood, after folding each line contains a different value of group.

-Result of 'worksheet.csv' after folding
+Result of 'worksheet.csv' after folding:
 <table>
 <tr><td>guest,</td><td>group,</td><td>organizer</td></tr>
 <tr><td>[Charly, Cindy],</td><td>child,</td><td>[Oscar,Oscar]</td></tr>